17-year-old arrested after 2 killed during unrest in Kenosha

 KENOSHA, Wis.
 (AP) — A white, 17-year-old police admirer was arrested Wednesday after two people were shot to death during a third straight night of protests in Kenosha over the police shooting of a Black man, Jacob Blake.

-Kyle Rittenhouse, of Antioch, Illinois, was taken into custody in Illinois on suspicion of first-degree intentional homicide.
-Antioch is about 15 miles from Kenosha.
+Kyle Rittenhouse, of Antioch, Illinois, about 15 miles from Kenosha, was taken into custody in Illinois on suspicion of first-degree intentional homicide in the rifle attack Tuesday night that was largely captured on cellphone video.
+A third person was wounded.

-Two people were killed Tuesday night and a third was wounded in an attack carried out by a young white man who was caught on cellphone video opening fire in the middle of the street with a semi-automatic rifle.
+“I just killed somebody,” the gunman, who was carrying a semi-automatic rifle, could be heard saying at one point during the rampage that erupted just before midnight.

-“I just killed somebody,” the gunman could be heard saying at one point during the rampage that erupted just before midnight.
+The shooting set off three nights of unrest in the city midway between Milwaukee and Chicago.

 In the wake of the killings, Wisconsin Gov. Tony Evers authorized the sending of 500 members of the National Guard to Kenosha, doubling the number of troops.
 The governor’s office said he is working with other states to bring in additional National Guard members and law officers.
 Authorities also announced a 7 p.m. curfew, an hour earlier than the night before.